Manhunt (2004 TV series)

 Manhunt: The Search For America's Most Gorgeous Male Model is an American reality television series broadcast by Bravo.
 The series premiered on October 11, 2004, while its eighth and final episode aired on November 30, 2004.
 Filmed in Los Angeles, California, the series depicted a competition among thirty men were required to travel around the United States and compete against one another in a variety of challenges.
 American model Carmen Electra hosted the series.

-Guest judges including former male supermodel Bruce Hulse, model Marisa Miller, former model now Photographer Director Kimberly Metz, STUFF Magazine editor Courtney Kendall.
-Jon Jonsson was the winner of this competition, receiving a four-year contract with IMG Models worth $100,000.
+Guest judges include former male supermodel Bruce Hulse, model Marisa Miller, former model and photographer director Kimberly Metz, and Stuff magazine editor Courtney Kendall.
+Jon Jonsson won the competition, receiving a four-year contract with IMG Models worth $100,000.